-The query does not create data on the disk, but assumes that data is already in the appropriate places, and just adds information about the table or the dictionary to the server.
+The query does not create data on the disk, but assumes that data is already in the appropriate places, and just adds information about the specified table, dictionary or database to the server.
 After executing the

-ATTACH query, the server will know about the existence of the table or the dictionary.
+ATTACH query, the server will know about the existence of the table, dictionary or database.

 If a table was previously detached (DETACH query), meaning that its structure is known, you can use shorthand without defining the structure.